det-lab/unix-tips/docs/06_searching_for_files.md

 ./local-universe/milky-way/planets.csv
 ```
 ## 3. `actions`
- These have side effects, but otherwise also return a true or false value.
-Here are some examples of the most common `find` `actions`:
+These have side effects, but otherwise also return a `True` or `False` value.
+Here are some of the most common `find` `actions`:
 ### `-print`
-This is a default action which does not need to be specified. `-print` prints the patch of each file which matches the rest of the expression.
+This is the default action which does not normally need to be specified. `-print` prints the patch of each file which matches the rest of the expression.
+It is useful to explicitly call `-print` when your expression includes actions or tests that don't automatically print their results, especially when chaining multiple conditions such as `-exec`, `-delete`, or `-ok`.
 ### `-fprint FILE`
-This prints the entire file name **into** a given `FILE` followed by a newline.
+This prints the result **into** a given `FILE` followed by a newline.
 This will also create the `FILE` if it does not already exist.
 ```bash
 find . -name "*.csv" -fprint ./csv_list.txt
 ```